Plastics Packaging Portal project reveals insights and seeks more participants

 Open Data Manchester is leading the research and has published a blog that summarises the key learns so far, including three identified main challenges that the industry faces.

-Firstly respondents made clear that the lack of clarity with regards to the changing regulatory landscape for EPR, DRS and the Plastic Packaging Tax presents a significant data challenge.
+Firstly respondents made clear that the lack of clarity with regards to the changing regulatory landscape for packaging EPR, DRS and the Plastic Packaging Tax presents a significant data challenge.

 Data consistency throughout the value chain was identified as another significant problem to overcome, with common issues ranging from simple (yet all too frequent) human error when inputting data, to there being no single, unified use of terminology across the industry.